songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 After reading this article, you will understand:

+* The responsibility of allocation service and allocation deciders.
 * The structure of different deciders
 * Some general concepts
 * Some specific concepts to dig deeper